LeoJoaquinO/tienda_ecommerce/README.md

 Your site is live, but it's still using the hardcoded sample data.
 Let's switch it to use your new live database and configure your payment webhook.

 1.  **Create the Database Tables:**
     *   Your Vercel Postgres database is currently empty.
-We need to create the `products`, `orders`, and other tables.
+We need to create the `products`, `orders`, `coupons`, and other tables.
     *   On your Vercel dashboard, go to the **Storage** tab, select your database, and then click on the **"Query"** tab.
-    *   Copy the SQL commands from the `database.sql` file in your project and paste them into the query editor on Vercel.
+    *   Open the `database.sql` file in your project, **copy the entire content**, and paste it into the query editor on Vercel.
     *   Click **"Run"**.
-This will create the necessary table structure.
+This will create the necessary table structure for all your store's features.

 2.  **Switch to Live Data Mode:**
     *   We need to tell the application to use the database.